 Danish philosopher Soren Kierkegaard understood the importance of looking backwards to make sense of the present and the future.
 To paraphrase Soren, life is lived forwards, but understood backwards.
 It's only when we look back that we can see the true motivations behind our actions.

 As a foundational piece of your brand's architecture, the aim of the back story is to reveal the motivation behind your brand's existence.
 By looking at the full story and editing it down to its salient moments you will discover something unique, true and compelling.
-And once you have that you can crystallise your brand's purpose, mission and vision - each of which is a distinct component of your brand as outlined in the 10 Steps To Create A Brand People Can Believe In.
+And once you have that you can crystallise your brand's purpose, mission and vision - each of which is a distinct component of your brand as outlined in our blog.

 Understanding how your brand got to where it is today is a gift for marketers because it offers a continual source of inspiration to tell the story behind your current line-up of products and services.
 If your vision, mission and purpose are clear and the products and services you offer are aligned with them, creating content becomes much easier.
 More than that, it ensures that the content you create fits together to continue to tell the story of your brand as it moves into the future.